MadGoatHaz/nebula-ausp/README.md

 ---

+### **Current Release**

+Current alpha snapshot: **v0.9.21-alpha**

+This alpha includes:

+- Stabilized physics/render loop with reduced flicker at high particle counts.
+- Deterministic benchmark flow with warm-up phases and synchronized state updates.
+- Enhanced System Info panel and performance graphs for clearer diagnostics.
+- Working local leaderboard backed by Express + SQLite with proper scoring.

+Historical details and deep-dive architecture notes are documented in [`PROJECT_NEBULA_GUIDE.md`](nebula-ausp/PROJECT_NEBULA_GUIDE.md:1).

-### **Development Roadmap**
+### **Development Roadmap (Updated)**
-Our vision for Nebula is ambitious.
-We're building the ultimate tool for system profiling on the web, and our progress is tracked in phases.
-See the [open issues](https://github.com/MadGoatHaz/nebula-ausp/issues) for a full list of proposed features and known bugs.
+Our vision for Nebula remains ambitious.
+We're building the ultimate tool for system profiling on the web.
+This is the current, high-level roadmap.
+See the [open issues](https://github.com/MadGoatHaz/nebula-ausp/issues) for implementation details.

 ---